andreasvida/worktimebot/README.md

 Try it out
 ----------

-An up-to-date installation is running at [worktimerecorderbot](http://t.me/worktimerecorderbot)
+An up-to-date installation is running here: [Link needs a telegram client](http://t.me/worktimerecorderbot)

 Building and using your own bot